BeFranke/ErrorCategoriesPedestrianDetection/README.md

 Path: ``input/gt/{split}_{dataset_name}.json``

 This is a json file summarizing the dataset, loosely based on the MS-COCO format with some extra keys.
+An example file for citypersons is already provided.
 The format is explained below:
 ```
 {